 Relationship To The Rest Of The Torah.

-The Torah then, is the summary of the notes of the lectures that Moshe heard on Mount Sinai.
-This is hinted in the laws related to Shechitah, ritual slaughter.
+The Torah then is the summary of the notes of the lectures that Moshe heard on Mount Sinai.
+This is hinted at in the laws related to Shechitah, ritual slaughter.
 The Torah states “You shall slaughter the animal according to the method that I have commanded you.”
-However no where in the written Torah is there a description as to how one is to slaughter an animal!
+However, nowhere in the written Torah is there a description as to how one is to slaughter an animal!

 This was left as an Oral tradition from Sinai.
 Moshe listened to the lectures and wrote down his summary notes.
 Part of the laws are written down, others are hinted at but the explanation was provided by Moses, when he came down the mountain.
 For example, טטפות בין עיניך- frontlets between your eyes means Tefillin. וכתבתם על מזוזות בתיך and you shall write them on your door frames refers to writing the text of the Shema on parchment and placing them on the door frame.

 These explanations of the laws and their observance, were part of the Oral tradition which was later written down in the form of the Mishna and Gemara.